 @echo off pushd “%~dp0″dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientExtensions-Package~3*.mum >List.txt dir /b %SystemRoot%\servicing\Packages\Microsoft-Windows-GroupPolicy-ClientTools-Package~3*.mum >>List.txtfor /f %%i in (‘findstr /i .
 List.txt 2^>nul’) do dism /online /norestart /add-package:”%SystemRoot%\servicing\Packages\%%i” pause

-Step 4: On the desktop, if we saved it there, there will be a file with the bat extension.
-You can delete the gpedit.txt file, it is no longer needed.
+Step 4: If we save it there, there will be a file with the bat extension on the desktop.
+You can delete the gpedit.txt file; it is no longer needed.
 Right-click on gpedit.bat and select run as administrator.
 Next, there will be an automatic installation of group policies in Windows 11 Home.

 Step 5: Start Group Policy by pressing the Win + R key combination and entering gpedit.msc.